Steps in a Morris County NJ Divorce Case

 Divorce Attorneys providing counsel to clients in Florham Park, Tewksbury, Randolph, Morristown and across Morris County NJ

 There is no “one size fits all” approach to getting a divorce in New Jersey, as every situation is unique.
 However, there are court rules and procedures that guide litigants through filing the complaint, answering the complaint, and the steps involved in continuing the divorce process.
-Due to the individual circumstances of each person involved in particular divorce, the process can take as little as six weeks and as long as a few years.
+Due to the individual circumstances of each person involved in a particular divorce, the process can take as little as six weeks and as long as a few years.

 How does divorce get started?